lsst/pipelines_lsst_io/getting-started/dc2-guide.rst

 Unlike before, however, we need to create an empty APDB for the final step of the pipeline to connect and write to.
 The simplest option, which works fine for relatively small processing runs, is to create an empty sqlite database in your working directory.
-Larger runs will require using, e.g., PostgreSQL, which is beyond the scope of this guide.
+Larger runs will require using, e.g., PostgreSQL.
 To create an empty sqlite APDB:

 .. prompt:: bash